JasperVandenberghen/MERN-stack-template/README.md

   - User profile management (CRUD operations).
   - State management with Redux on the frontend.
 - **CRUD Operations**: Implemented for user accounts with the ability to create, read, update, and delete accounts.
+- **Routing & navigation**: basic setup for routing and navigation.

 ---